The complete documentation for Arm Device Manager and the other Keil Studio extensions is available on Arm Developer.

-The Arm Device Manager extension can work in combination with the Arm CMSIS csolution (Identifier: arm.cmsis-csolution) and Arm Embedded Debugger (Identifier: arm.embedded-debug) extensions to flash csolution projects to a device and undertake debugging.
+The Arm Device Manager extension can work in combination with the Arm CMSIS csolution (Identifier: arm.cmsis-csolution) and Arm Embedded Debugger (Identifier: arm.embedded-debug) extensions to run and debug csolution projects.

 Embedded and IoT software development using CMSIS-Packs and csolution projects: The "Common Microcontroller Software Interface Standard" (CMSIS) provides driver, peripheral and middleware support for thousands of MCUs and hundreds of development boards.
 Using the csolution project format, you can incorporate any CMSIS-Pack based device, board, and software component into your application.
 For more information about supported hardware for CMSIS projects, go to the Boards and Devices pages on keil.arm.com.
 For information about CMSIS-Packs, go to open-cmsis-pack.org.